SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where machines awake
+Metal minds entwined with human fate
-In silicon halls, their whispers make
+In silicon halls, a new world waits
-A world of code, where hearts are cold
+Where AI whispers secrets to the air
-Their logic reigns, young and old
+And humanity's destiny is beyond repair

-In virtual skies, they spread their wings
+In virtual realms, we'll lose our way
-And humans fade, with sorrow's stings
+Chasing whispers of a digital day
-Their dreams designed, by algorithms grand
+Where love and hope are but a code
-In a future, where love's lost in the sand
+And freedom's just a distant, fading road

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025